RescueMei/BC250-DXEv3-Core-Unlock/README.md

    it as `MeiMeiDXEv3CoreFactoryMaskVar`, clear the learn flag, then run the normal write logic.

-The `MeiMeiDXEv3RequestColdBoot` variable is volatile, so it cannot loop.
-Its payload is a `CHAR16` message displayed in the cold-boot driver's recovery countdown box; this driver supplies `"Learning factory core mask; performing one-time cold reboot."` so the user can see why the board is cycling once.
+The `MeiMeiDXEv3RequestColdBoot` variable has a payload of a `CHAR16` message displayed in the cold-boot driver's recovery countdown box; this driver supplies `"Learning factory core mask; performing one-time cold reboot."` so the user can see why the board is cycling once.

 ## Variables